colepaws/colepawfig/README.md

 My config essentially serves to disable as many distractions as possible, so no useless stuff that isn't important to playing the game.

-# WARNING
-**I am currently on a hiatus from TF2.
-The versions of these mods/files may be out of date.**

 ## Features
 * Good documentation
 * Modern day default settings